SujalUprety/Building-all-or-multiple-C--Program-Linux-/README.md

 But before this, let's make this program as a linux command.

-Copy paste this in terminal after going going into this program directory:
+Copy paste this in terminal after going into this program directory:
 ```
 sudo cp build "//bin"
 ```